gellen89/mam-update/README.md

 # MaM Dynamic Update

-Program that handles dynamically setting the latest IP Address from your seedbox for MyAnonamouse
+Program that handles dynamically setting the latest IP Address from your seedbox for MyAnonamouse.

 ## Configuration

+The `MAM_ID` is only required for the very first run.
+Subsequent runs will pull from the stored cookie, saved in the `$MAMUPDATE_DIR`.

 ### Environment Variables